Robert M. Dammon, Dean

 Accelerated Masters Programs

-Tepper School undergraduate students are also eligible to apply to the accelerated masters programs (Masters of Arts Management, Masters in Biotechnology Management, Masters of Health Care and Policy Management, Masters of Public Policy and Management, and Masters of Information Systems) offered by the H. J. Heinz III College.
+Tepper School undergraduate students are also eligible to apply to the accelerated masters programs offered by the H. J. Heinz III College, including the Masters of Arts Management, Masters in Biotechnology Management, Masters of Health Care and Policy Management, Masters of Public Policy and Management, and Masters of Information Systems.

 True to its heritage, the Tepper School commits significant resources to continuing research that advances business practice and theory.
 Students have the opportunity to learn from professors who spearhead internationally recognized research centers, including: